Variational Image Feature Extraction for the Event Horizon Telescope: Variational Image Domain Analysis

 \subsection{Probability Divergences}

-As mentioned above \VIDAjl uses an analogy between images and 2-D probability distributions.
+As mentioned above, \VIDAjl uses an analogy between images and 2-D probability distributions to motivate the use of divergences as objective functions.
 Divergences form a general way to measure the similarity between two distributions.
-A divergence can be thought of as a functional $J_q[p] = \Dc(p||q)$, comparing a the distribution $p$ (filter) to a reference $q$ (image), and is required to be non-negative, $\Dc(p||q)\geq 0$, and non-degenerate, $\Dc(p||q)=0$ if and only if $p=q$.
+A divergence can be thought of as a functional $F_q[p] = \Dc(p||q)$, comparing the distribution $p$ (template) to a reference $q$ (image), and is required to be non-negative, $\Dc(p||q)\geq 0$, and non-degenerate, $\Dc(p||q)=0$ if and only if $p=q$.
 Note that this definition is more general than a metric.
 Namely, a divergence does not have to be symmetric, i.e. $\Dc(p||q)\neq \Dc(q||p)$ or satisfy the triangle equality.

-One of the most well-known divergences is the Kullback-Leiber (KL) divergence or relative entropy,
+One of the most well-known divergences is the Kullback-Leiber (KL) divergence \citep{kullback1951} or relative entropy,

-Variational inference usually uses a quantity related to the KL divergence, although other divergences are possible \citep[e.g.][]{ranganath_operator_2016}.
+One issue with the KL divergence is its definition when the support of q and p differ, i.e. if $q(x)=0$.
+In this case we set the contribution to the integral to be zero.